Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Duperier, Alfred (1826-1904).
 Speech, 1899

-Typescript of newspaper article (?) prepared on occasion for dedication of federal building - post office in New Iberia: "A Narrative of Events Connected with the Early Settlement of New Iberia and Contemplating Its Future Prospect."
+Typescript of a newspaper article (?) prepared on occasion for the dedication of federal building - a post office in New Iberia: "A Narrative of Events Connected with the Early Settlement of New Iberia and Contemplating Its Future Prospect."
 Same document in Weeks Family Papers, COLL 55.

 Lefevre, Louis.
 Journal, 1846-1848

 Journal recording observations (in French) made during travels in Algiers, 1846-1848.
 Lefevre gave this journal to his friend from New Orleans, Louisiana, Jules Dehor, in 1853.

 Mays, G.W. ( - ).
 Account Book, 1868-1879

 Account book for Mays, evidently a coal dealer in Verango County, Pennsylvania.
 Loose items include tax receipts for Mays and a Grange Demit certificate for M.L.
 Welton.
 Donated by Dennis A. Gibson, 1975.

 Martin, Frank Lloyd (1896- ).
 Papers, 1914-1972

 Miscellaneous papers, mainly connected with military service in World War I. Includes some medals, items related to veteran organizations, and personal papers of Frank Martin who was a railroad clerk.
 Donated by Frank Lloyd Martin, 1974.

 Incorporation paper stemming from a public meeting held May 24, 1914, on stationery from the Southwestern Louisiana Industrial Institute (now the University of Louisiana at Lafayette).
 No donor card.